- Books, Literature, and Writing»

 The Officer Stood Hunched With His Gun Cocked

 There was a sudden sharp shrieking sound so unexpected that it startled Mark almost making him bolt.
-He heard hurried footsteps, and a commotion ensued in the main banking hall as people responded to the sound of alarm.
+He heard hurried footsteps, and a commotion ensued in the main banking hall as people responded to the sound of the alarm.
 The door to the office he was creaked open and when he turned back, he saw the ugly muzzle of an A.K.
 47 assault rifle and behind it a not so friendly face of a police officer with eyes burnished of steel.
-Far off to the left another officer stood hunched with his gun cocked.
+Far off to the left, another officer stood hunched with his gun cocked.

 “Hands up where I can see them.”
 The harsh voice of the police officer was more terrifying than the gun he carried.
 “Make a false move and you are dead.”
 He was not bluffing, he meant it.
 “Lie down flat on the floor.”

 Mark could not believe this was happening to him again.
 The foolish bank manager had raised the alarm for he knew there would be an instant response.
 He felt the cold muzzle of the gun prodding his ear.
 The other police officer came towards him.
 He pulled his hands together behind his back and placed cold shackles and locked them forcefully.

 The two officers then hauled him to his feet and led him out towards the door.
 Upon reaching the glass door, Mark turned back and saw the manager smiling like someone who had invented a new kind of dish.
 And to add insult to injury he winked at him as if telling him ‘I have won another round.’

 © 2011 Patrick Kamau